 Please note that review of security practices for software that is installed at practices or pharmacies is not required as part of the EPCS Review.

 Our process starts with a thorough review of the DEA regulations so your team has a firm understanding of the requirements.
 Next, we guide you through establishing a gap analysis of your applications' current functionality so you can develop a development roadmap before embarking on making the necessary the modifications to bring your application into compliance.
 Finally, the completed EPCS application must undergo a rigorous review process where we carefully review your application for compliance to 21 CFR part 1311 before it is put into use.
 The end result is a report which certifies that your application meets the EPCS requirements.

 During this process, we rely on our deep experience in software testing and certification, including experience in EPCS application certifications.
 Drummond Group's skilled software testing, auditing and security personnel have developed review procedures which we make available to guide you from day one.

-Where the EPCS software application is an ASP-based hosted solution (such as a cloud based solution accessed through your web browser), Drummond Group works with the software vendor to ensure that Processing Integrity is addressed at the Data Center where the software application is hosted.
-And for pharmacies, practitioners or hospitals using an ASP-based hosted solution the Processing Integrity assessment onsite is not necessary as it is performed at the Data Center.
+Where the EPCS software application is an ASP-based hosted solution (such as a cloud-based solution accessed through your web browser), Drummond Group works with the software vendor to ensure that security is addressed at the Data Center where the software application is hosted.
+And for pharmacies, practitioners or hospitals using an "Installed Application," the security assessment is not required as part of the review.

-Drummond Group's EPCS certification and assessment program is just one of our healthcare programs.
-We also certify electronic health records and controlled substance ordering systems (CSOS) – making us the only third-party organization to act as a certifier for all three of these healthcare initiatives.
+Drummond Group's EPCS program is just one of our healthcare programs.
+We also certify electronic health records (EHR) and Controlled Substance Ordering Systems (CSOS) – making us the only third-party organization to act as a certifier or auditor for all three of these healthcare initiatives.

-To register for EPCS Certification please click here: EPCS Registration
+To register for EPCS Certification, visit: EPCS Registration